MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Privacy-Guide.md

 ### Dashboard and Outlook add-in

-Within a few days of the assignment of a license with the MyAnalytics service to an employee&mdash;either as part of an overall Microsoft 365 Enterprise license or as an add-on license&mdash;the user’s MyAnalytics [dashboard](../use/dashboard-2.md) and [Outlook Add-in](../use/add-in.md) become available.
+Within a few days of the assignment of a license with the MyAnalytics service to an employee&mdash;either as part of an overall Microsoft 365 Enterprise license or as an add-in license&mdash;the user’s MyAnalytics [dashboard](../use/dashboard-2.md) and [Outlook Add-in](../use/add-in.md) become available.

 ### Welcome email